IETF-OPSAWG-WG/draft-ietf-opsawg-mud-acceptable-urls/opsawg-mud-acceptable-urls.md

 {::boilerplate bcp14}

-# Risks of updating the MUD files in place {#updatemudfiles}
+# Risk analysis of updating the MUD files in place {#updatemudfiles}

-Three scenarios for updating the MUD file and the corresponding potential issues are discussed below.
+This section explains three scenarios where updating the MUD file in place could cause security issues for the devices involved.
+This section explains why changing the MUD url to point to a new file is important.

 ## Adding capabilities